-o is a basic circle.
-Begin just below short letter height and draw anticlockwise to complete the circle.
+• is a basic oval with an exit loop.
+Begin just below short letter height and draw anticlockwise to complete the oval.
+Finish with a small exit loop.

-f is a tall letter.
-Begin just below the top line, curve anticlockwise around the circle and then straight down to the bottom line.
-Lift the pencil and draw, in the direction of writing, a small horizontal stroke at short letter height.
+f is unique because it extends from the top line all the way to the bottom line.
+Begin at the top line, curve anticlockwise and then straight down to the bottom line.
+Lift the pencil and draw, in the direction of writing, a small horizontal stroke just below short letter height.

-g is a circle with a curved tail stroke.
+g is an oval with curved tail stroke.
 The printed letter sometimes differs from the written form.
-Begin just below short letter height and draw anticlockwise around the circle.
-Draw straight up to short letter height and make a curved tail stroke downwards.
+Begin at short letter height and draw anticlockwise around the oval.
+Then underswing to short letter height and make a curved tail stroke downwards.